Volkswagen up! hatchback - Engines, drive & performance

 Volkswagen up! petrol engines

 Most city cars are offered exclusively with small petrol engines, because diesels aren’t really suited to the kind of short start-stop journeys cars like the up! are expected to regularly make.
-In 2020 Volkswagen cut down the engine choices, so now only the 59bhp petrol engine is offered in the main up! range.
+In 2020 Volkswagen cut down the engine choices, so now only one petrol engine is offered in the main up! range.

 Previously you could get 74 and 89bhp versions, and the latter turned the up! into a pretty sprightly machine, dropping the 0-62mph time to 9.9 seconds.